denisdefreyne/d-tech/BRAINSTORMING.md

 It is useful to have multiple game states in a stack rendered.
 For example, a pause state or an in-game menu state could still have the state below it rendered.
 The topmost state (e.g. pause, menu) should likely draw a full-screen semi-opaque black rectangle so that the underlying game is marked as inactive.

+## Mark entities as dead

+Removal of entities should not happen during the game loop.
+Entities should be marked as dead and be removed at the end of the game loop iteration.

 ## Triggers

 Existence triggers: